ReckyLurker/High-Performance-Computing-2024/src/solvers/README.md

 7. Bi-Conjugate Gradient Stabilized (BiCGSTAB)

 The list is ever growing and more solvers might be added in the future.
 The solvers are based on OpenBLAS and Armadillo.
+This also includes preconditioners.
+Currently, only Diagonal (JACOBI) preconditioner is implemented.